precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-time-step-sizes.md

 // Can lead to using a dt that only approximately reaches end of time window
 // dt = min(preciceDt, solverDt);

-// Allow some tolerance
-double tol = 10e-14;
+// Specify a minimal time step size double minDt = 10e-14;
-if (preciceDt - solverDt < tol) {
+if (preciceDt - solverDt < minDt) {
-  // Use preciceDt, if difference between preciceDt and solverDt is small enough dt = preciceDt;
+  // The next time step would be too small or surpass the end dt = preciceDt;
 } else {
-  dt = min(preciceDt, solverDt);
+  dt = solverDt;
 }
 precice.readData("FluidMesh", "Displacements", vertexIDs, dt, displacements);
 setDisplacements(displacements);